Managing Itchy Skin: How to Find Relief and Break the Cycle

 Key takeaways

-• Itching is one of the most frustrating parts of eczema and psoriasis — and scratching can make it worse by triggering more inflammation and slowing skin healing
+• Itching is one of the most frustrating parts of eczema and psoriasis.
+Scratching makes it worse by triggering more inflammation and slowing skin healing.

-• Simple, immediate strategies like cooling, gentle tapping, and stress relief can help interrupt the itch-scratch cycle before it takes hold
+• Simple, immediate strategies like cooling, gentle tapping, and stress relief help interrupt the itch-scratch cycle before it takes hold.

-• Your Zest care team can help you find the right combination of at-home rituals and clinical options to keep itch more manageable day to day
+• Your Zest care team helps you find the right combination of at-home habits and clinical options to keep itch more manageable day to day.

-If you have eczema or psoriasis, you know that itch can feel relentless — and exhausting.
-It can disrupt your sleep, your focus, and your mood.
+If you have eczema or psoriasis, you know that itch can feel relentless and exhausting.
+It disrupts your sleep, your focus, and your mood.
 And one of the hardest parts?
 Scratching feels like the only option in the moment, even when you know it makes things worse.

-You’re not alone in that.
+You are not alone in that.
 The itch-scratch cycle is one of the most common challenges for people managing these conditions.
-But there are real strategies that can help — and you don’t have to figure them out on your own.
+Real strategies can help, and you do not have to figure them out on your own.

 Understanding the Itch-Scratch Cycle

-When your skin itches, scratching feels like relief — but it actually triggers more inflammation, which leads to more itching.
-Over time, this cycle can damage your skin barrier and make flares harder to control.
+When your skin itches, scratching feels like relief.
+But it actually triggers more inflammation, which leads to more itching.
+Over time, this cycle damages your skin barrier and makes flares harder to control.

-In eczema, repeated scratching can leave skin raw and more vulnerable to infection.
-In psoriasis, scratching can sometimes cause new patches to form in areas of skin irritation.
-Breaking this cycle — even partially — gives your skin the chance to calm down and heal.
+In eczema, repeated scratching leaves skin raw and more vulnerable to infection.
+In psoriasis, scratching sometimes causes new patches to form in areas of skin irritation.
+Breaking this cycle, even partially, gives your skin the chance to calm down and heal.

 Finding Quick Relief